All Episodes

 There's no provision that says that the U.S. Senate can decide that they've chose the wrong person.

-Now, whether Moore can win or not, whether he can try to knock down these stories or not, I mean, that's that's his problem.
+Now, whether Moore can win or not, whether he can try to knock down these stories or not, I mean, that's his problem.

-And he's the burden is on him to convince the rest of us that he is worthy of being a U.S. Senator, not to convince I shouldn't say the rest of us, to convince the people of Alabama.
+And the burden is on him to convince the rest of us that he is worthy of being a U.S. Senator.

 But let's be very clear.

-This is an Alabama Senate race in which he has to talk with the people of Alabama, they have to decide what their duty is.
+This is an Alabama Senate race in which he has to talk with the people of Alabama.

-This guy's never had a jury trial, he's never been indicted.
+This guy's never had a jury trial.

 And I'm not defending him.

-Well you you and I are in the same position.
+Well, you and I are in the same position.

-And I remember how whipped up and how excited the Liberals were and how they had this wonderful witness and I watched all of them melt as Clarence Thomas just took them to pieces.
+And I remember how whipped up and how excited the liberals were and how they had this wonderful witness.

 I'm not picking sides here.